ci-bonfire/Sprint/myth/_docs_src/contribute/how_to_contribute.md

 <a name="follow-conventions"></a>
 ### Follow the Coding Conventions

-Bonfire follows a simple set of [Coding Conventions](contribute/coding_conventions) which are summarized here, but are given a more complete treatment in their own guide.
+Sprint follows a simple set of [Coding Conventions](contribute/coding_conventions) which are summarized here, but are given a more complete treatment in their own guide.

 * Spaces, not tabs, are preferred.
 * No trailing whitespace.
 Blank lines should not have any space.